WELCOME TO THE WELLS MENOPAUSE CLINIC WEBSITE

 Welcome

 The average age of the menopause (the last natural period) for women in the UK is 51 but any age from 45 – 55 is considered normal.
+It is a retrospective diagnosis when you haven’t had a natural period for 12 months but many women are on contraception or have had a hysterectomy so may not know when their last period was/will be.
 Hormonal changes can often start in your 40s or even earlier, long before periods stop.
 This leads to many different physical, psychological and cognitive symptoms that can affect women to varying degrees.
 You (and your doctors) may worry that you are developing conditions such as dementia, a brain tumour, depression, heart disease, lymphoma, bladder disease, arthritis or fibromyalgia.
 You may be referred to lots of different specialists for investigations when in fact you may benefit most from a trial of HRT, also know now as MHT (menopause hormone therapy).

 This symptom checker (click to download or open) may be useful to print off and fill in if you are having a GP consultation.
-If attending my clinic, we will go through these symptoms during the consultation.
+If attending my clinic, we will go through these symptoms during the consultation if indicated.

 Why go private?